Matthias Church Budapest: A Journey Through History

 Matthias Church, Budapest: A Journey Through History

-One of the great things about old churches in Europe is that they recall a time when Christianity was the dominant power in politics.
-However, in some countries such as Spain, Greece and Hungary, the architecture also reflects periods of time when Muslim rulers were in control: The Moors for Spain, and the Ottoman Empire elsewhere.
-In Hungary, one of the churches which has been affected by Muslim occupation is the Church of Our Lady, commonly called Matthias Church by the locals.
+Let us take you to Matthias Church Budapest: A Journey Through History: One of the great things about old churches in Europe is that they recall a time when Christianity was the dominant power in politics.
+However, in some countries such as Spain, Greece, and Hungary, the architecture also reflects periods when Muslim rulers were in control: The Moors for Spain, and the Ottoman Empire elsewhere.
+In Hungary, one of the churches that has been affected by Muslim occupation is the Church of Our Lady, commonly called Matthias Church by the locals.

 Matthias Church has a rich history.
 It was originally built in the 11th century by Saint Steven, King of Hungary.
 Although there is none of this original structure left, we do have some historical records of its destruction by the Mongols.
 Next, a new Gothic church was built on the site by King Bela, starting in 1255.
 Later on, a church hall was constructed, and the church also became part of Buda Castle.

 Unfortunately, the peace of this church wasn’t to remain for long: the Ottoman Turks conquered Hungary in 1544.
 During the twenty-year war that led to this event, the church took a significant beating, losing its original medieval roof.
 To make matters worse, the Turks turned the church into a mosque, desecrating it.
 However, this wasn’t the end of the story: the locals hid a statue of the Virgin Mary inside its niche in the church sanctuary.
 One day, during the re-capturing of Hungary by the Europeans, the Turks were at Friday prayers.
 An explosion in a nearby building rattled the walls, exposing the hidden statue.
 Frightened, the Turks are said to have fled the building.